balena-io-examples/balenalib-systemd-example/README.md

 # Balenalib Systemd Example

 In January 2019, [balena](https://balena.io) released a set of 26K new base images ([read more](https://www.balena.io/blog/new-year-new-balena-base-images/)).
-The new images does not contain `systemd` built-in,
+The new images do not have `systemd` built-in.

 This is an example showing how to add it to a new or existing project.